 E. VIOLATIONS

 Listed below are categories of violations of the Student Code of Conduct.
 Within each category, behaviors or actions are described that constitute violations of the Code.
 The categories of violations are in writing to give students general notice of prohibited conduct.
-This Student Code of Conduct is not a criminal code; they illustrations below should be read broadly and are not designed to define misconduct in exhaustive terms.
+This Student Code of Conduct is not a criminal code; the illustrations below should be read broadly and are not designed to define misconduct in exhaustive terms.
 In addition to direct violations of the Code, students who aid, abet, incite, or attempt to commit prohibited behaviors or actions described below will be considered to have violated the Student Code of Conduct.

 Conduct that is a lawful exercise of freedom of expression rights granted through the First Amendment to the United States Constitution and Article I of the Florida State Constitution and other laws is not a violation of the Student Code of Conduct.